Mountain Time Zone: Canada

 On September 24, 2020, Yukon switched to the Mountain Standard Time year-round.
 Therefore, clocks in Yukon and Alberta are the same in the winter, and Alberta is one hour ahead in summer.
 Previously, the territory had used the Pacific Time Zone with daylight saving time: UTC−8 in winter and UTC−7 in summer.

-One province and one territory are split between the Mountain Time Zone and the Pacific Time Zone:
+One province is split between the Mountain Time Zone and the Pacific Time Zone: